top of page

 Media & Features

 Curious about hiking therapy?
-My work has been highlighted in local and national outlets exploring innovative, nature based therapy.
+My work has been highlighted in a variety of news outlets exploring nature based therapy.

 -